aaron-grau/curic/react/readings/store.md

 Store updates are triggered via **Actions**.
 An action is represented in Redux by a POJO with a `type` key, indicating the nature of the action, and optional **payload** keys that contain the new information, if any.
-Say we want to add an orange to our `store`; we'd represent it thusly:
+To add an orange to our `store`, we'd represent it thusly:

 ```js
 	const addOrange = {